 We advocate on behalf of our listed companies and provide them with a venue for promoting their respective businesses to employees, customers and the broader financial community.
 Ringing The Opening® or Closing® Bell at the New York Stock Exchange is a unique experience, and one that garners visibility and media coverage around the world twice a day.
 We offer the opportunity to ring the bell, visit the trading floor and conduct interviews with the media to a variety of governmental, academic and non-profit organizations every year.
-The list is long of those organizations that have participated, but the list below offers a sampling of those non-profits that have participated in the past year.
+The list is long of those organizations that have participated, but the list below offers a sampling of those non-profits that have participated.

 In addition to this report, there are several documents also posted on our website at http://ir.theice.com that pertain to our board procedures and standards and which include the following:

 Our board remains committed to strong governance, acting with the utmost integrity, responsibility and accountable to our shareholders.